ENGAGEMENT TERMS & CONDITIONS

 Payment of our fees

 Time for payment of our fees and expenses shall be within 14 days of the date of any invoice.
-If payment of any invoice is not received within this period, we reserve the right to charge interest at a commercial rate per annum on the outstanding fees after the due date of the invoice.
 Where our fees are not paid within 14 days we may suspend provision of all services until all sums due are paid in full.

 Confidentiality & discretion